 Growth of Citizen Science Travel

-Citizen science programs have become increasingly popular in 2024 and 2025.
-These programs allow travelers to contribute to scientific research by recording wildlife sightings, collecting environmental data, or participating in biodiversity surveys.
+Citizen science programs allow travelers to contribute to research by recording wildlife data and participating in biodiversity surveys.
+This trend has grown rapidly in recent years.

 Responsible Travel Certifications